Fight or Flight

 I took a ton of pictures of clouds out the window of the plane on my way to Photoshop World in Vegas last year, with the full intention of doing some sort of an image like this.
 I finally settled on an idea to use one of them to create an image of some sort of storm creating super hero...or villain I guess.

 This image won the 2013 Las Vegas Guru awards as the Photoshop World Conference and Expo.
 You can read all about it here!

-These are some of Robert Cornelius's select works of art.
-All of these photos are portraits portraying some sort of character and are doing their best to tell a story.
-Many of the images are self portraits.
+These are some of my select works of art.
+All of these photos are portraits portraying some sort of character, and are intended to tell a story.